What is FIPS certification

 To coordinate the requirements and standards for cryptographic modules, the National Institute of Standards and Technology (NIST) issued the high-level FIPS 140 Publication Series.

 The FIPS 140-2 standard is an official security accreditation program for cryptographic modules.
 As a private party, we can have our products certified for use in government departments and regulated industries.

 When a software or hardware product has been tested and validated, it receives a FIPS 140-2 certificate that specifies the exact module name and version numbers.
 This information can then be used by third parties to confirm that software has been validated.

 While the Mbed TLS library is not FIPS certified, a number of the NIST approved test vectors have been incorporated, taking us an important step towards FIPS certification.

 FIPS test vectors

-For a FIPS certification, cryptographic modules are normally tested against the requirements found in the FIPS PUB 140-2, Security Requirements for Cryptographic Modules.
+For a FIPS certification, cryptographic modules are normally tested against the Security Requirements for Cryptographic Modules requirements found in the FIPS PUB 140-2.

 These requirements include official NIST validating and test vectors for the algorithms.
-You can almost be certain that these are included and used in our test suite.
+These are included and used in our test suite.

 make check, these tests will be run as well.